Parliament @ Work

 About Parliament

-• Vacancies in the Legislative Assembly are filled by holding a by-election in the former Member's electoral district or electoral province, while casual vacancies in the Legislative Council are filled by a joint sitting of the two Houses to elect a nominated candidate.
+Vacancies in the Legislative Assembly are filled by holding a by-election in the former member's electorate, while casual vacancies in the Legislative Council are filled by a joint sitting of the two Houses to elect a nominated candidate.

 History

-• The Port Phillip District had some limited representation from 1843 onwards when the New South Wales Legislative Council, the body that advised the Governor, was increased from 30 to 36 Members to include six men from Port Phillip.
+The district had some limited representation from 1843, when the New South Wales Legislative Council, the body that advised the Governor, was increased from 30 to 36 members to include six men from Port Phillip.
 One of these men was from Melbourne, and five from the rest of what is now Victoria.

-• Victoria became a separate colony in 1851.
-The first legislature was a 30 Member Legislative Council which advised the Lieutenant-Governor of the colony, CJ LaTrobe.
-All Members were men and twenty of them were elected.
-The remaining ten were chosen by LaTrobe.
+Victoria became a separate colony in 1851.
+The first legislature was a 30-member Legislative Council, which advised the Lieutenant-Governor of the colony, CJ LaTrobe.
+All members were men and only 20 of them were elected, with the remaining 10 chosen by LaTrobe.

-• The first Legislative Council wrote Victoria's Constitution.
+The first Legislative Council wrote Victoria's Constitution.
 This gave the colony responsible government and a fully elected bicameral parliament.
-This parliament consisted of a Legislative Council of 30 Members elected by property owners, and a Legislative Assembly of 60 Members elected by a wider section of the male population, including minor landowners, rent payers and gold diggers.
-All men acquired the vote in 1857.
+The new Parliament consisted of a Legislative Council of 30 members, elected by property owners, and a Legislative Assembly of 60 members elected by a wider section of the male population, including minor landowners, rent payers and gold-diggers.
+All men acquired the vote in 1857 and all women were entitled to vote from 1908.

 State symbols

-The Victorian Coat of Arms was granted in 1910 by King George V of England.
-It comprises a shield bearing a representation of the Southern Cross supported by two female figures, one holding an olive branch and the other the mythological cornucopia or 'horn of plenty'.
+The Victorian Coat of Arms was granted in 1910 by King George V. It comprises a shield bearing a representation of the Southern Cross supported by two female figures, one holding an olive branch and the other the mythological cornucopia or 'horn of plenty'.
 These objects are symbols of 'peace and prosperity', which is the state motto.

 The Victorian flag was first proclaimed in February 1870.
 It was gazetted in 1877 and amended in 1901.
 It consists of the blue ensign with the Union Flag and the State Badge.